 Now referring back to John 14 again, just before that verse 15, where it says, "If you love Me, keep My commandments," Jesus says in verse 12:

-What if God chooses to not heal you of some kind of a physical disability, yet at the same time he heals your heart, your mind, your attitude perfectly?
+What if God chooses to not heal you of some kind of a physical disability, yet at the same time He heals your heart, your mind, your attitude perfectly?
 Which would you rather have?
 In the eyes of God, He has fulfilled the promise, and of course the final fulfillment will come at the resurrection.
 He will restore the health completely and totally.

-Mark 14:36 And he [Jesus] said, Abba, Father, all things are possible unto you; take away this cup from me: nevertheless not what I will, but what you will.
+Mark 14:36 And He [Jesus] said, "Abba, Father, all things are possible for You.
+Take this cup away from me; nevertheless not what I will, but what You will."

 That has to be our approach.
 "Your will be done."

-Let's go to a reaffirmation of something that we read before, but this time in the book of Luke.
+Let us go to a reaffirmation of something that we read before, but this time in the book of Luke.

 We carry out our responsibility, and God is going to respond.

-God will give the gifts of His spirit, including the health necessary.
+God will give the gifts of His Spirit, including the health necessary.

-Let's go on now to the next principle.
+Let us go on now to the next principle.
 Like I said, I think that overall this is the most important one and it is the keystone to every other step, to every other principle that I am going to give you here.